Politics and Philosophy BA

 - Pain, Pleasure, and Emotions

-Affective states have a profound bearing on the quality of our lives.
-Chronic pain can be disabling while insensitivityto pain can be fatal; a life without pleasure looks like a life of boredom, but excessive pleasure seeking can disrupt decision-making.
-In the last decades, philosophers and cognitive sciences have made fascinating discoveries about pain, pleasure and emotions.
-In this module, we explore these recent advances.
-These are some of the problems that we will discuss; why does pain feel bad?
+Affective states like pain, pleasure, and emotions have a profound bearing on the meaning and quality of our lives.
+Chronic pain can be completely disabling, while insensitivity to pain can be fatal.
+Analogously, a life without pleasure looks like a life of boredom, but excessive pleasure seeking can disrupt decision-making.
+In this module, we will explore recent advances in the study of the affective mind, by considering theoretical work in the philosophy of mind as well as empirical research in affective cognitive science.
+These are some of the problems that we will explore: Why does pain feel bad?
+What is the relation between pleasure and happiness?
 Are emotions cognitive states?
-What is the relation between pleasure and happiness?
-Are moral judgements based on emotions?20 credits
+Are moral judgments based on emotions?
+Can we know what other people are feeling?20 credits

 - Pandemics and Panics: Health, Security and Global Politics